 Southern Wesleyan University School of Business offers three levels of business degrees serving two different types of student populations.
-We offer an associate's degree of science in business (Adult & Graduate Studies), bachelor's of arts in business administration (traditional), a bachelor's of science in accounting (traditional), a double major bachelor's of science in accounting and business administration (traditional), a bachelor's of science in business administration (traditional), a bachelor's of science in business administration (traditional), a bachelor's of science in business administration (traditional and Adult & Graduate Studies), a master's in business administration MBA (Adult & Graduate Studies), and a master's in science of management MSM (Adult & Graduate Studies).
+We offer an associate's degree of science in business (Adult & Graduate Studies), bachelor's of arts in business administration (traditional), a bachelor's of science in accounting (traditional), a double major bachelor's of science in accounting and business administration (traditional), a bachelor's of science in business administration (traditional and Adult & Graduate Studies), a master's in business administration MBA (Adult & Graduate Studies), and a master's in science of management MSM (Adult & Graduate Studies).